simonhw/gardening-services/README.md

 ### The Service Pages
 #### All Services
 The All Services page consists of two sections: the list of services and the pricing model.
-- Currently offering 6 types of services, the business displays each as a card containing a large vibrant image with a title underneath it.
+- Currently offering six types of services, the business displays each as a card containing a large vibrant image with a title underneath it.
 Clicking any of the images or titles will bring the user to the individual service page.

     ![The All Services page services section](docs/images/readme/services-section.png)